bwsw/sj-platform/SJDocs/source/SJ_Architecture.rst

 The events are guaranteed to be processed **exactly-once**.
 The key idea of exactly-once processing lies in a group **checkpoint**.
 That means all producers and consumers of a stream are bunched into a group and do a checkpoint automatically fixing the current state.
 Moreover, a user can initialize a checkpoint whenever it is necessary.

-Saving the variables in a state fulfills the idea of SJ-Platform`s **fault-tolerance**.
-In the case of a live data stream processing failure, the variables stored in the state are recovered and the module is restarted.
+SJ-Platform fulfills the idea **fault-tolerance** as its architecture prevents the whole system from stopping operation completely in case of processing failure in one module or an instance.
+In the case of a live data stream processing failure, the module is restarted by Marathon.
+Within the module, if several tasks are set in module's instance parameters and one of the tasks fails the whole system does not stop processing.
+The task is restarted.

 The streaming layer allows handling the idea of **parallelism** through multi-partitioning.
 The data elements in a stream are assembled in partitions.
-A **partition** is a part of a data stream allocated for convenience in processing.
+A **partition** is a part of a data stream allocated for convenience in stream processing.
 Upon creation, every stream gets a name and a certain amount of partitions.
-The parallelism is enabled by dividing existing partitions fairly among modules' tasks and it enables to scale the data processing.
+The parallelism is enabled by dividing existing partitions fairly among module's instance tasks and thus scaling the data processing.

 The general structure of SJ-Platform can be rendered as at the scheme below where all the mentioned above  components are presented in detail: